Beautiful Outdoor Dog Kennels

 Dog Shelter Regulations in Vermont

-To operate an animal shelter in Vermont, you must register with the Vermont Department of Agriculture, Food and Markets.
+In Vermont, dog shelters must follow the state’s Animal Welfare Regulations (Rule 300), which set standards for housing, care, sanitation, recordkeeping, and inspections.
+Shelters are required to keep intake information for each animal, but are generally exempt from pet dealer laws.
+They also receive liability protection when assisting in cruelty cases if acting in good faith.
+Like all facilities, shelters must meet humane treatment rules, ensuring dogs have proper food, water, shelter, and space.
+To operate an animal shelter in Vermont, you must register with the Vermont Department of Agriculture, Food, and Markets.
 You are also required to maintain clear records of all animals in your care and ensure they are housed appropriately.
 Dog shelters must be kept clean and must provide proper nutrition, access to clean water, and necessary veterinary care.

 Dog Trainer Regulations in Vermont